Asqatasun/Asqatasun/documentation/en/20_User_doc/userdoc-06-assisted-audit.md

 1. Fulfill the whole audit, eventually in differents steps (work can be saved),
 1. Terminate the audit.

+## Prerequisite
+* You need a user account with at least 1 project configured with the **Assisted Audit** option in addition to the **Page Audit** or **File Audit** option.
+* If this is not the case, you must contact the administrator of your Asqatasun instance.
+* If you have an administrator account, you can add or update projects directly in the [back-office](../50_Administrator_doc/backoffice.md).

 ## 1. Run a page audit

 Let say we work on the [BBC website](http://www.bbc.com/).
 Launch an